teng10/qhack23_rydberg_graph/README.md

     - In the paper, there are a few steps:
         - choose hamiltonian parameter evolution time $t$ (so that all the parameters in the hamiltonian $\Omega(t)$ and $\delta(t)$ will be fixed)
+        - determine best initialization points on classical computer using CAFQA
         - use neural atom QPU to simulate the evolution and hence the kernel
         - postprocess with SVM and proceed with classification
     - can we use a variant of the training procedure?